Skip to content

 The NpgsqlRest Approach: PostgreSQL IS Your Real-Time Server

-NpgsqlRest takes a radically different approach.
+NpgsqlRest inverts this.
 Instead of adding infrastructure, it uses what you already have:

-The key insight: PostgreSQL already supports sending messages during query execution via RAISE.
+The mechanism is mundane: PostgreSQL already supports sending messages during query execution via RAISE.
 NpgsqlRest captures these messages and streams them to connected clients via Server-Sent Events.

 How SSE Works in NpgsqlRest